joshuatalib/AI_weather_quest/docs/source/training_data.rst

 .. important::

    Each file is approximately 41 MB and contains weekly statistics at a daily, 1.5 degree resolution.
-Participants should ensure they have adequate storage space if downloading data for multiple years.
+Participants should ensure they have adequate storage space if downloading multiple years.

 Data Processing Details